wwwllleee/learngit/readme.txt

-Git has a mutable index called stage. software aaaaaaaaaaaa ddddww creating a new ranch is quick
+Git has a mutable index called stage. software aaaaaaaaaaaa ddddww creating a new ranch is a quick !